HSaleem352/Bootcamp-Project1/README.md

 Our primary objective is to comprehensively assess the severity of COVID-19 outcomes among females with a history of breast cancer.
 Leveraging the CCC19 registry, we aim to identify specific factors influencing COVID-19 severity in this particular population.
 This knowledge is crucial for tailoring medical responses and interventions for individuals with breast cancer who contract COVID-19.

 ## The questions we're going to answer are:
-1. determining and examining outliers. - Dean
+1. What is the isolated effect of age on the risk of COVID-19 and Breast Cancer severe outcomes? - Dean
 2. Does smoking have an effect on COVID severity on individuals with Breast Cancer? - Mina
 3. Amongst all the races with different BC statuses, is smoking a factor for them to have COVID? - Mina
 4. Does obesity and age have an affect on Covid with Breast Cancer? - Fozia